mercan/mercan/README.md

 ### Hi there 👋

-🌱 I’m currently learning Golang<br>
+🌱 I’m currently learning Golang, microservices<br>
 ✉️ You can contact me at imrcn77@gmail.com<br>

 ---